The debut novel of Marisha Pessl.

 - How We Got Here: The book begins with a murder, and spends about two-thirds of its pages building up to how it happened.

-- No Ending: Played with; see Riddle for the Ages.
+- No Ending: The novel ends with a Riddle for the Ages.
 Also discussed as the ending of the film L'Aventura.

 - Parental Abandonment: Jade's mother leaves her to be raised by servants.
 Blue's mother dies before the book starts.
 Near the end, her father leaves in the middle of the night without a word.